3 Education Make FASET GSA1 Assessments Simple Mandatory Assessments are required every 5 years

 It is important to 3 Education that candidates consider the process (pass or fail) to be fair and reasonable.
 Our integrity ensures safety net riggers continue to install correctly which means the nets will perform as intended in the event of a fall.

 Assessments must take place in realistic working conditions.
 This means employers must provide sites with appropriate working environments.
-Increasingly, more Assessments are taking place at the 3 Educations centre where equipment, structure and safe environment are available.
+Increasingly, more Assessments are taking place at the 3 Educations centre where equipment, structure and safe environment is available.

 Candidates must be prepared for the assessment:

-- Have visited Rigger News page.
+Have visited Insider News page.

-- Have visited the Bulletins page.
+Have visited the Bulletins page.

-- Be suitably “PPE’d” for the work –INCLUDING HARNESS & SHORT LANYARD
+Be suitably “PPE’d” for the work –INCLUDING HARNESS & SHORT LANYARD

-- When on site, site management are aware of the assessment and sufficient equipment; i.e. safety nets, attachments and access equipment is available.
+When on site, site management are aware of the assessment and sufficient equipment; i.e. safety nets, attachments and access equipment is available.

-- Candidates able to rig/demonstrate an eaves bag, temporary repair and knots.
+Candidates able to rig/demonstrate an eaves bag, temporary repair and knots.

 The industry body for man safety nets is FASET.
 It operates from the UK, although it is rapidly developing globally as the rest of the world looks to the lead taken by the UK.
 FASET sets standards and develops solutions for the industry.
 It provides a platform through which industry, authorities and other stakeholders can communicate; ultimately maximising the use and performance of man safety nets.

 It authors courses covering the installation and management of safety nets and has taken an embryonic training course through to a formal qualification through independent assessment.

 FASET is made up of an independent secretariat and a board of Directors.
-Member companies (typically installers, manufacturers and trainers) contribute to a number of working parties to strive for high standards and best practice.
+Member companies (typically installers, manufacturers and trainers) contribute to a number of working parties to strive for high standards and good practice.
 3 Education is an active member of FASET, regularly contributing to working committees.